-I had heard about a wickiup, high in the White Mountains, a while back and thought it would be an interesting find.
-The information I had didn’t give me the exact location and I really didn’t know if I would be even close (which is the case more often than not).
-But still thought I might have enough clues to track it down.
-This was not an area I had been to before, so after studying topo maps for a while I took a guess where it might be and planned my trip.
-If nothing else, it would be a nice hike in the pinyon pine forest.
+The information I had didn’t give me the exact location, and I really didn’t know if I would be even close (which is the case more often than not).
+But I still thought I might have enough clues to find it.
+This was not an area I had been to before, so after studying topo maps for a while, I took a guess where it might be and planned my trip.
+If nothing else, it would be a pleasant hike in the pinyon pine forest.

-I was a little less confident now but continued my search.
+I was a little less confident now, but continued my search.
 I wouldn’t have to wait for long though, I spotted something in the shade of a pinyon pine a few hundred feet away.
-It was a little house of pinyon.
+It was a tiny house of pinyon.

 The wickiup consisted of pinyon branches formed in the cone shape of a teepee.
 They probably once had their bark still on them and were covered by animal skins.
 A look inside the small structure showed that nothing remained.
 I checked around and couldn’t find any other artifacts other than an occasional flake.
-This surprised me.
-I expected to see at least a few more items here.
-I searched the rest of the flat.
-I came across a few more rock alignments, another rock circle, and the neck of a dark olive-green bottle.
-The lip on the bottle was hand-made and again was very old.
+This surprised me, as I expected to see at least a few artifacts from habitation.

-I took a break under a pine tree and had some lunch.
-This little camp had a nice view and a cool breeze.
-It was a pleasant spot.
-It would have been a hard life living here though.
-I’m guessing the wickiup was built by Western Shoshone, but it is possible the camp was inhabited much earlier as well.
+I decided to take a break and have lunch under a pine tree.
+This little camp had a beautiful view and a cool breeze.
+It was a pleasant spot, but I could imagine that it would have been a hard life living there.